SaraBornstein/ClonePractice/week-13.md

 ## D89 2018-10-06

-- Hacktoberfest: submitted 2 PRs; grabbed a 3rd issue; created my own request for help with MAAS API
+- Hacktoberfest: submitted 2 PRs; grabbed a 3rd issue
+- MAAS API: created my own request for help during Hacktoberfest; setup the repo for more contribution help